wmo-im/wis2box-training/documentation/docs/practical-sessions/access-your-student-vm.md

 As part of locally run wis2box training sessions, you can access your personal student VM on the local training network named "WIS2-training".

-If you want to run this training outside of a local training session, you can provide your own instance as detailed in the [training environment](../../overviews) overview.
+If you want to run this training outside of a local training session, you can provide your own instance using any Cloud Provider:

+- GCP (Google Cloud Platform) VM instance `e2-medium`
+- AWS (Amazon Web Services)  ec2-instance `t3a.medium`
+- Azure (Microsoft) Azure Virtual Machine `standard_b2s`

+Select Ubuntu Server 20.0.4 LTS as OS and install Docker engine (20.0.17) and Docker Compose (1.29.2).
+Please also install `python3` (3.8) and `python3-pip`.

 ## Connect to your student VM on the local training network

-Use the following configuraiton to connect your PC on the local WiFi broadcasted in the room during WIS2 training:
+Use the following configuration to connect your PC on the local WiFi broadcasted in the room during WIS2 training:

 - **SSID: WIS2-training**
 - **password: dataismagic!**